CI-WATER/tethysapp-tmaps_app/README.md

 #TMAPS App For Viewing Time Machines
 *tethysapp-adhydro_streamflow*

-**This app is created to run in the Teyths programming environment.
+**This app is created to run in the Tethys programming environment.
 See: https://github.com/CI-WATER/tethys and http://tethys-platform.readthedocs.org/en/1.0.0/**

 ##Prerequisites: